bm2-lab/SCMMI_Benchmark/README.md

 - This folder contains project introduction and [figure reproducibility code](manuscript_figure_script_and_data) for stage 2 project.
 The scripts and datasets analyzed in stage 1  are archived in [stage1](https://github.com/bm2-lab/SCMMI_Benchmark/tree/stage1).

-- Our website for benchmark results visualization is available at [SCMMIB_website]()
+- Our website for benchmark results visualization is available at [SCMMIB_website]().
 - For reproducibility of benchmark methods, metrics and visualization, we had a GitHub repository at [SCMMIB_pipeline](https://github.com/bm2-lab/SCMMIB_pipeline).

 ### SCMMIB workflow